Trim Saw vs Circular Saw — Differences In Size, Blade And More

 What is a Circular Saw

-Next, our expert team moves onto the larger saw.
+Next, I move onto the larger saw.
 As you will have realized by now, circular saws are the more heavy-duty model meant for bigger projects.
 A circular saw blade is typically 6 inches in diameter, with some measuring 7 inches.

 Purpose

 A circular saw such as the Rockwell Versacut is the one you would pick to cut wood pieces [1] down to size and for bigger jobs such as framing.
 Cordless circular saw units are also great for portability if you need the power.
-Our team members would recommend choosing the circular saw over the trim saw if you need a bigger cut.
+I would recommend choosing the circular saw over the trim saw if you need a bigger cut.

 Advantages